 The Dryzzle is an excellent all-around jacket for hiking, backpacking or around town use.
 It will work for occasional downhill and backcountry ski days or summer-time mountaineering trips.
 Its' Gore-Tex Paclite fabric provides excellent breathability and long-lasting storm protection.
-Feature wise, this contender is great for around town or hiking or backpacking.
-Its fit and mobility makes it just okay for climbing or other activities that require significant mobility.
+Feature-wise, this contender is excellent for around town or hiking or backpacking.
+Its fit and mobility make it just okay for climbing or other activities that require significant movement.

 This contender uses Gore-tex PacLite for its weather resistance; our testing team feels this is easily one of the best fabrics available.
 The Dryzzle's DWR is unbelievable good; we even struggled to take a photo with water on the jacket because it just ran off so easily.
 The Gore-Tex Paclite is super long lasting and near as storm-worthy as it gets.
 The hood offers fantastic weather protection and even while on several extended hikes on very wet days, the Dryzzle was above average at keeping its wearer dry.

 This rain jacket's Gore-Tex Paclite fabric offered top-notch breathability and proved more permeable than most other materials we tested.
 This contender impressed our review team while on real-world hiking and backpacking trips and during our side-by-side treadmill test.
 Besides great breathability, this rain jacket features pit-zips.
 While they aren't anything special and are common among similarly priced jackets, they certainly are nice when you want to dump heat and facilitate the moisture to escape.